firebase/firebase-ios-sdk/docs/FirebaseOptionsPerProduct.md

 ## Questions

+* *apiKey*, *projectID*, *gcmSenderID*, *projectID*, and *googleAppID* seem to have overlapping functionality.
+Can they be consolidated?
+* *gcmSenderID* is the second subfield of *googleAppID*.
+Can it be eliminated?
+* *bundleID* seems to have three purposes: Performance SDK uses it.
+Messaging back end uses it.
+Core will generate an error message if it doesn't match the actual bundleID.
+Anything else?
-Why isn't *deepLinkURLScheme* set from the GoogleService-Info.plist field `REVERSED_CLIENT_ID` like other Firebase Options?
+* Why isn't *deepLinkURLScheme* set from the GoogleService-Info.plist field `REVERSED_CLIENT_ID` like other Firebase Options?
+The client code is required to explicitly set it.
+* Is there a better way to manage the fields that are only used by one product? *clientID*, *databaseURL*, *deepLinkURLScheme*, and *storageBucket*.

 ## Unused FirebaseOptions
+Proposal: Deprecate these in the SDK and stop generating them for GoogleService-Info.plist.

 * *androidClientID*
 * *trackingID*

 ## Unread GoogleService-Info.plist fields
+Proposal: Stop generating these for GoogleService-Info.plist.

  * PLIST_VERSION
  * IS_ADS_ENABLED
  * IS_ANALYTICS_ENABLED